 In the natural health world, supplements are one of those things that can tend to spark a bit of controversy.
-Maybe not as much controversy as subjects like vaccines or debates about which diet is the healthiest, but still enough to split the discussion into two sides.
+Maybe not quite as much controversy as some other subjects like debates about which type of diet is the healthiest, but still enough to split the discussion into two sides.
+So, the question of whether or not you should take supplements isn’t something that all people agree about.

 On one hand, you have the people who say that, yes, supplements are something that everyone should definitely be taking because our modern food supply is so low in nutrients with the processed foods and depleted soil that it’s not possible for people to get the nutrients they need without supplementation.

-When you read enough articles written by people who take this view, you eventually start to feel like you’re deficient in every vitamin and mineral that exists and that you need to practically go bankrupt buying out the entire A-Z supplement aisle at the health food store.
+If you read enough articles written by people who take this view, you might eventually start to feel like you’re deficient in every vitamin and mineral that exists and that you need to practically go bankrupt buying out the entire A-Z supplement aisle at the health food store.

 On the other side, you have people saying that we should get all of our nutrition from food because supplements are isolated substances unlike the vitamins and minerals in foods that have naturally-occurring cofactors and other nutrients along with them and are more easily recognized and absorbed by the body.